react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 sidebar_label: createStackNavigator
 ---

-Provides a way for your app to transition between screens where each new screen is placed on top of a stack.
+Native Stack Navigator provides a way for your app to transition between screens where each new screen is placed on top of a stack.

 By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, fade in from the bottom on Android.
 On iOS the stack navigator can also be configured to a modal style where screens slide in from the bottom.